 Dear Dr. Heitler,

-I am astounded and shocked by your articles in PsychologyToday.com which strongly judge and stigmatize people with BPD.
-They don't want to be treated like royalty.
+People with BPD don't want to be treated like royalty.
 They just want to be loved, an emotion which many never experienced.
-Please do not contribute personally to yet more stigma which BP sufferers have to struggle with, in their already barely livable lives.
 There is stong biological vulnerability and often horrific abuse which results in this devastating condition.
-It is blatantly clear to anyone who interviewed BPD sufferers.
-Their dysphoria, or mental pain, which is their baseline mood is unbearable.
+For BPD sufferers. dysphoria, or mental pain, is their baseline mood, which can feel unbearable.
 Their lives are hellish.
-They do not need yet more patronizing and contemptuous articles like I am very sad to observe, your articles in PsychologyToday.

-As a physician who has worked with borderline personality disorder patients herself, and a BPD sufferer personally, I really appreciate your reply.
+As a physician who has worked with borderline personality disorder patients herself, and a BPD sufferer personally, I really appreciate your interest.

 We don't know how to live with others, how to have friends and get our needs met the normal way.
 We simply are ignorant in this respect.

-If you read Freud's classic works he points out that intense affect brings about "abaissement de niveau mentale" which means it clouds judgement to the point of insanity.
+If you read Freud's classic works he points out that intense feelings bring about "abaissement de niveau mentale" which means it clouds judgement to the point of insanity.
 Our uncontrollable and horrible emotions deprive us of ability to think and control our behaviour.
 Our behaviours are not meant to harm, at least not mine.
 Rather they are an expression of desperation.